 When I returned from visiting friends in family in California this holiday season, I noticed the living room carpet and the stairs had no less than four places that had what appeared to be regurgitated cat food.
 Although Oreo and Tiger just looked at me innocently when questioned, I do suspect they had a little kitty party while I was gone and one of them gorged a bit too much on the Natural Balance Ultra Premium cat food that the nice neighborhood catsitter put in shiny bowls for them.
 Or maybe they overdosed on catnip.
 Or maybe they just get stressed out like Tori’s cats when she goes on vacation.
 I will never know for sure.

 Whatever the case, I decided it was a good idea to clean this up especially before a particular cutie came over to my house.
-Calling the carpet cleaners seemed to be a little overkill (not to mention they already cleaned my carpets a year ago) so instead I resorted to something else: the wet/dry vacuum, commonly referred to as a Shop-Vac.
+Calling the carpet cleaners seemed to be a little overkill (not to mention they already cleaned my carpets a year ago) so after Googling around and finding this NW Rugs guide, I resorted to something else: the wet/dry vacuum, commonly referred to as a Shop-Vac™.

 My procedure was as follows:

 - Vacuum up as much of the cat barf that I could.

 - Heat up a kettle of water on the stove to near-boiling.